 Update: I started this venture of learning how to make a website and become an affiliate marketer the fall of 2017.
 I’m still going with it, but got some disheartening news in the winter.
 Because of my MS I can no longer drive.
 I even got a manual wheelchair at Christmastime to use for places with a distance to walk when I get there.
 I don’t use it at home, but my son has a good time playing with it!
 My cards have changed once again, but we just adapt to it.

 I would LOVE to go to Mexico for an HSCT bone marrow stem cell treatment that has cured over 75% of MS patients, but it costs WAY more money than we can afford.
 It’s been successfully proven to work in Canada and other countries, but is only in trial stages in the U.S. To do that trial costs TWICE what it does in Mexico!
 That’s okay, I can dream!

-I REFUSE to take government disability.
+I didn’t qualify for government disability when farming wasn’t paying so well.
 I don’t feel it’s every other taxpayers’ responsibility to pay for me not able to work at a job!
 We just do without luxury things we cannot pay for (new cars, vacations, etc).
 We have food, clothes, and a roof over our head. . .and each other, which you take the bad with the good. 🙂